Chromeilion/numoop/README.md

 ## What does numoop provide?
 ### DataFrame
-The DataFrame object is similar to a Python Pandas dataframe.
+The DataFrame object is very similar to a Python Pandas dataframe.
 Each column is stored as an Armadillo Col object that can have its own type.
 It's possible to have labels for each column which can also be used for indexing.
 These features make a DataFrame perfect for working with various tabular data formats such as CSV files.